activist-org/i18n-check/CONTRIBUTING.md

 ## Linting and Testing

-To ensure errors are reported correctly, [Ruff](https://github.com/astral-sh/ruff) is included in the required packages.
+To ensure errors are reported correctly, [Ruff](https://github.com/astral-sh/ruff), [mypy](https://mypy.readthedocs.io) and [pytest](https://docs.pytest.org/en/stable/) are included in the development packages.

 For VS Code users, we recommend you install the [Ruff extension](https://marketplace.visualstudio.com/items?itemName=charliermarsh.ruff).